lmorg/murex/docs/FAQ.supported-platforms.md

   have an equivalent of the SIGSTSP (etc) POSIX signal.

-* There is also the caveat that without a broad range of command line utilities (eg GNU coreutils) the usefulness of _murex_ is seriously diminished.
-There is some work underway to replicate some of the basics of coreutils as _murex_ builtins but that level of work is massive, thankless, and targeting a niche audience; and so obviously a very low priority.
+* There is also the caveat that without a broad range of command line utilities (eg GNU coreutils) the usefulness of Murex is seriously diminished.
+There is some work underway to replicate some of the basics of coreutils as Murex builtins but that level of work is massive, thankless, and targeting a niche audience; and so obviously a very low priority.

-Taking these points into account, the recommendation is to run _murex_ inside a POSIX compatability layer such as WSL (Windows Subsystem for Linux) on Windows 10 and 11, or Cygwin.
-However if native Windows is your preference then _murex_ *should* function.
+Taking these points into account, the recommendation is to run Murex inside a POSIX compatability layer such as WSL (Windows Subsystem for Linux) on Windows 10 and 11, or Cygwin.
+However if native Windows is your preference then Murex *should* function.

 ## FreeBSD